Product Bundling

 Limitations to keep honest about

-AI catalog analysis is powerful but not omniscient:
+Smart catalog analysis is powerful but not omniscient:

 - It cannot see customer behavior: Without order history data, suggestions are based on catalog structure, not purchase patterns.
 This is still useful — but purchase-data-informed suggestions are the next frontier.

-Measuring AI-suggested bundle performance
+Measuring Smart-suggested bundle performance

 - Revenue per suggestion: Total revenue from approved suggestions divided by number of suggestions reviewed.